jnlt3/blackmarlin/README.md

 ### SEE Assisted Futility Pruning
 Doing Futility Pruning at higher depths by correcting the evaluation based on static exchange evaluation (SEE).

+### Late Move Reductions
+Late Move Reductions (LMR) are a way of proving if a move is lower than alpha quickly.
+This is done by searching moves that are expected to underperform at a lower depth.

+### History Based Reductions
+History Based Reductions are the idea of adjusting LMR reductions based on the history score of a move.

+### Extensions
+Usually the search algortihm is optimized by pruning or reducing where moves aren't promising.
+However, it can also be done by executing a deeper search on promising moves.

+### Check Extensions
+We don't want to miss three-fold repetition lines or forcing sequences, so we extend moves that give a check.

+### Singular Extensions
+If a move is better than all other moves by a margin, we can extend the search on this move.
+Candidate singular moves are usually decided based on the transposition table.

+### Move Ordering
+In order to maximize the efficiency of alpha beta search, we optimally want to try the best moves first.

+### Move from Transposition Table
+The Transposition Table (TT) gives us the move we have found to be the best in case we have visited the position previously.
+TT moves are one of the most crucial ways of improving move ordering.

+### Winning Captures
+We can evaluate each move by using SEE and put winning captures first in move ordering.

+### Killer Heuristic
+Killer Heuristic is the idea of using quiet moves that produced a beta cutoff in sibling nodes.
+This is based on the assumption that a move doesn't change the position a lot and we can benefit from moves that worked in very similar positions.

+### Null Move Threats
+A Null Move Threat is the best move we get after executing a search for Null Move Pruning.
+This move can later be used to augment move ordering as it'll likely eliminate moves that don't defend a threat.

+### History Based Quiet Ordering
+We can order quiet moves based on their history scores in order to search quiets that historically performed better than others first.

+### Bad Captures
+Bad Captures are moves that most likely make the position worse.
+They are usually put last as they rarely improve the position.

+### Underpromotions
+There isn't really a reason to promote to a piece other than the queen in most positions.
+All promotions other than queen promotions are put to the very last of the move ordering list.

+### Lazy SMP
+Lazy SMP stands for Lazy Simulatenous Multi Processing.
+The idea behind Lazy SMP is to execute the search function on N many threads and share the hash table.
+This allows for faster filling of the hash table, resulting in a faster and wider search.

+### Atomic Keys and Entries
+In order to prevent data races and data corruption, we can use the "XOR Trick".
+Instead of saving the hash of the position directlly, we XOR it with the related entry.
+When we access the table later on, we can revert the hash back with the corresponding entry.
+This ensures a different hash will be produced in case the entry was corrupted.

+### Hand Crafted Evaluation (HCE)
+Prior to NNUE, most engines used a hand crafted evaluation function.
+HCE included hand picked features such as material, pawn structure, piece squares and similar.
+These values quickly get overwhelming to tune, in order to solve this problem, most engines employ a strategy called "Texel Tuning".
+The idea behind Texel Tuning is to optimize the evaluation function in such a way that it'll reflect the result of the game the best.
+Once we obtain a loss function, we can use metaheuristics such as genetic algorithms or gradient based algorithms such as AdaGrad to tune the hand crafted evaluation function.